kishoregolla9/sim4j/trunk/cca/cca/cca/readme.txt

 [node,connectivity_level]=network_neighborMap(network,r)to check out the average node connectivity level of a given r.

-[disconnect]=NetworkConnectivityCheck(network,r) would tell you if the network is disconnected at a given r.
+[disconnect]=NetworkConnectivityCheck(network,r) would tell you if the network is disconneted at a given r.

 These functions kind of do some similar things to check the connectivity levels and to